Uncomfortability doesn’t feel good until you shift your perspective on what this feeling is revealing.

 Perform this task as if you’re an outside observer gathering unbiased information

-Get curious, get uncomfortable, and get in control of your emotions using this effective self-reflective process.
+Get curious, get uncomfortable, and control your emotions using this effective self-reflective process.

 Uncomfortability Can Be a Gift in Disguise